Steve Sample Sr.: Publications

 In 1982, Sample wrote the textbook An Approach to Mainstream Jazz and Pop Harmony.
 He has published both original compositions and arrangements with the Dallas Jazz Orchestra (now known as Dallas' Original Jazz Orchestra).
 In addition, he has published a string orchestra arrangement of "Silent Night" with Belwin Publishers.
 Since retiring, he has continued to send arrangements to the SuperJazz Big Band in Birmingham, Alabama.
 He has written for the Los Angeles Resonance Flute Consortium and the trombone section of the Los Angeles Philharmonic Orchestra.

 Sample became acquainted with the FINALE music software program in 1988 and has become adept with its writing and printing aspects, using a Macintosh computer.

-Since retiring, he and his wife Brenda resided in Bellingham, Washington, where his main hobby was woodworking but he still wrote almost every day.
-He collaborated on projects with Phil Kelly, a retired television and film composer/arranger who also lives in Bellingham.

-Sample's son, Steve Sample Jr., is an accomplished jazz drummer, having played with many notable jazz groups, including the Glenn Miller Orchestra, the Night Flight Big Band, and the Magic City Jazz Orchestra.